Dear C&A stakeholders,

 Bringing customers on our sustainability journey.
 We launched #WearTheChange, our first global, multi-channel sustainability brand campaign, across our major markets.
 All products advertised under #WearTheChange are produced and sourced in a way that is more sustainable than conventional methods.
 This permanent campaign is accompanied by an in-store take-back programme, allowing customers can bring back unwanted clothing.

 As one of the leading mainstream fashion brands, we have a duty to make sustainability the norm.
 To get there, we’ll need to keep on taking leaps of faith – challenging orthodoxies, demonstrating leadership and catalysing collaboration and convergence in the industry.

 This is our role, and we’re committed to playing it until sustainable fashion is the new normal.

 Jeffrey Hogue, Chief Sustainability Officer, C&A Global

-Edward K. Brenninkmeijer, Non Executive Chairman, C&A Retail.
-Chairman Global Sustainability Board.
+Edward K. Brenninkmeijer, Chairman Global Sustainability Board.
 Chairman C&A Foundation Board.